Smartphone USB tethering

 /etc/init.d/network restart

-For iPhones, replace the interface name usb* with eth* depending on router.
+For iPhones, replace the interface name usb* with eth*.

-• click on Status and then on Kernel Log to see this log from the LuCi web interface
+• click on Status and then on System Log to see this log from the LuCi web interface

-• or write “dmesg” in the console over SSH.
+• or use dmesg command on the console over SSH

 [ 176.449246] usb 1-1: new high-speed USB device number 3 using orion-ehci